Trump courts Black voters during Detroit campaign stop

 Trump made a point of tying his Democratic opponent, President Joe Biden, to mass incarceration.
 That’s because of Biden’s support for 1994 legislation which, at the time, had support from Black leaders but has also received blame for growing prison numbers.

-The former President, however, also spent a chunk of his time discussing tough on crime policies.
+The former President, however, also spent a chunk of his time speaking discussing tough on crime policies.

 “Crime is most rampant right here and in African American communities.
 And more people see me, and they say, ‘Sir, we want protection, we want police to protect us.
 We don’t want to get robbed and mugged and beat up or killed because we want to walk across the street to buy a loaf of bread,’” Trump said.